 The shoulder months of April-May and September to mid-October are lovely times to visit.
 The island is bustling during the day even in these months, but you can still walk away from the Piazzetta to places that are very serene.

-So there you have it: my recommendations for how to spend one day in Capri.
+So there you have it: my recommendations for how to spend one day in Capri, Italy.
 Have you visited the Isle of Capri?
-If you have, comment below to tell me what you loved about this beautiful island.
+If you have, comment below to tell me what you loved about your Capri trip!

 If you have not, I hope you add it to your itinerary for your next trip to southern Italy!
 And if you are planning an Italy trip, check out our 3-week Italy itinerary and our Italy guide for ideas, as well as the most beautiful places to visit in northern Italy!